NVIDIA Corporation (NVDA) Management Presents at BofA Securities 2020 Global Technology Conference (Transcript)

 Currently, at this time, we have our hyperscales that are a little less than 50% of our business, our overall verticals that are more than 50% of our business.
 Within that we also serve not only training, but also in terms of our adoption of overall inferencing.
 Inferencing adoption continues to go quite well; this quarter we still have reached where inferencing is in the double-digits percent of our overall data center business.
 Importantly, it's doubled year-over-year in terms of it's revenue and it's growth of using a GPU for many of the overall inferencing workloads that are out there.
 But most importantly for the quarter was the quarter incorporated our overall Ampere and our A100 shipments; so even though we found the right opportunity to launch it even after our overall quarter, within the quarter it contributed to a meaningful percentage of our overall data center revenue for the quarter.
 A great feat from us in terms of launching just an outstanding overall architecture, and the overall demand for A100 is still quite strong.
 We expect as we move from Q1 to Q2, that we will continue to have good visibility into Q2, we think Q2 from year-over-year will accelerate growth from what we've seen in terms of Q1.

-As we had highlighted with our overall earnings, it's just something that we do; essentially providing guidance quarter by quarter, and provided that quarter for Q2.
+As we had highlighted with our overall earnings, it's just something that we do of essentially providing guidance quarter by quarter, and provided that quarter for Q2.
 As we look in terms of H2, we'll come back to kind of give some highlights in terms of what we expect to see in the second half of the year.
-As we look into Q2, Q2 will be a quarter of continuing overall Ampere, but we're also continuing to see strength in our V100, as well as our T-Flow [ph] overall product offerings.
+As we look into Q2, Q2 will be a quarter of continuing overall Ampere, but we're also continuing to see strength in our V100, as well as our T4 overall product offerings.
 You will likely see us continue to ship all three types of architectures within the data center for some time.

 Our Q2 overall guidance also includes a full quarter of Mellanox.
 Mellanox if you've watched over the last year since the announcement has been doing quite well, even in this last quarter it had overall record growth as it saw more than 40% growth in that overall March quarter.
 We expect Mellanox to represent in our second quarter in the low teens as a percentage of the overall data center business.
 We're excited for us to work together as we work with overall customers, they have a lot of similarities in terms of the overall customers that they serve.
 As you know, they are a leader in most of the overall interconnects that influences high performance computing, and overall supercomputing.
 So, there is a great match as we work together to create the overall modern data center.

-So a very, very important quarter for data center, both in terms of launch of Ampere, as well as bringing on Mellanox; and we're excited in terms of how the corporate pan out [ph].
+So a very, very important quarter for data center, both in terms of launch of Ampere, as well as bringing on Mellanox and we're excited in terms of how the corporate panned out.

 Vivek Arya